Converting 84 Degrees Fahrenheit to Celsius: A practical guide

 °F = (°C × 9/5) + 32

 This formula allows you to convert Celsius temperatures to Fahrenheit.
-For example, converting 20°C to Fahrenheit:
+To give you an idea, converting 20°C to Fahrenheit:

 °F = (20 × 9/5) + 32 °F = 36 + 32 °F = 68°F